-Follow the links below to the degree requirements in the catalog.
+Follow the links on the right to the degree requirements in the catalog.

 - Bachelor of Arts (BA) in Mathematics with concentrations in

 - Bachelor of Sciences (BS) in Mathematics with concentrations in

 - Advanced Mathematics

 The B.A. program is more flexible than the B.S. program.
 It allows one to specialize in mathematics and at the same time either to follow a broad liberal arts program or to specialize in a second area (possibly even taking a second major).